The Meaning of Genre in Literature

 Genre and Form: A Contrast

 What is Genre; What is Form

-Genre and form are separate, but related tools which are utilized by writers.
+Genre and form are separate but related tools that are utilized by writers.
 A firm understanding of each will give the writer and the reader a better understanding of the writing process and of the end product of writing.

 An Analogy to Explain Genre and Form

 Consider the construction of a building.
 There is equipment which aids in putting up the structure, but never becomes part of the structure.
 These include such things as scaffolding, cement mixers, forklifts, cranes and concrete forms.
 When a structure is completed, all of this equipment is taken away.
 Only the finished structure remains.

 Forms Give Shape During Construction

 There are things that become part of the building itself such as wood, steel concrete, roofing materials, nails, and glass.
 These make up the enduring structure, but the equipment that was used to build the structure is taken away.

 Let’s use two items from the descriptions mentioned above; the concrete form and the concrete.
 These will represent two concepts in the field of literature.
 The first is form and the second is genre.
 The distinction between these concepts has been, and probably always will be fuzzy at some points.